-The analysis estimates that health care utilization will increase substantially as a result of expanding coverage to all, covering adult dental services, and the elimination (or reduction) of patient copayments.
-Further, spending will increase in order to invest in a just transition for administrative workers and create a reserve fund that would provide stability to UF in the face of fluctuations in health care spending and in recession-induced reductions in revenues
+In the direct payment scenario, health care utilization is expected to increase substantially as a result of expanding coverage to all, covering adult dental services, the elimination (or reduction) of patient copayments, and the unwinding of managed care (Figure 1).22 Further, spending is expected to increase in order to invest in a just transition for administrative workers and to create a reserve fund that would provide stability to UF in the face of fluctuations in health care spending and in recession-induced reductions in revenues.23 The estimated increases in spending associated with these changes are expected to be more than compensated for by decreases in spending resulting from reductions in the administrative costs of health plans and insurers; reductions in the billing and insurance-related costs borne by physicians, hospitals, and other providers; reductions in the reimbursement received by these providers to assure that patients and tax payers receive

-&lt;sup>16 In the scenario with income-related cost sharing, the analysis estimates that utilization will not increase by as much as in the scenario with no cost sharing.
+22 In the scenario with income-related cost sharing, the analysis estimates that utilization will not increase by as much as in the scenario with no cost sharing.
 In the scenario with income-related cost sharing, the analysis assumes that some employers will offer supplemental benefits to assure that no employee faces higher out-of-pocket exposure under Unified Financing than they do in the status quo.